unoplatform/uno.extensions/doc/Overview/Mvux/RootOverview.md

 ```

 ### The model
-The model, a single-instance immutable object, it holds the business state utilizing IState<T> properties, where T is also immutable.
+The model, a single-instance immutable object, it holds the business state utilizing `IState<T>` properties, where `T` is also immutable but multi-instances.
 The model seamlessly interacts with user inputs through 2-way bindings or commands, ensuring a clear separation between business logic and UI concerns.

 ```csharp
 internal partial record MainModel